Youssefachouri/resources/en/about_logos.md

 <p>With <a href="#static:url" title="Add logos to QR codes">ScanMeFindMe</a>, adding logos to QR codes is a simple process.
 There's no complex calculation nor graphic design skills involved.</p>

-<p>Upload your business logo, select the thumbnail, and it'll automatically appear on the QR code.
+<p>Upload your business logo and select the thumbnail: it will automatically appear on the QR code.
 This applies when you're creating any
     <a href="#about:product">dynamic or static QR codes</a>  on  ScanMeFindMe .</p>

 <p class="imageholder"><img src="https://media.scanmefindme.com/blog/about_logos/files/img 3 - adding logo.png" width="600" alt="Adding logo to QR code - ScanMeFindMe"></p>

 <p>You can also customize the positioning, size, and style of the logo.
-Don't worry about compromising the QR code's scannability, as our QR generator will warn you if the logo is obscuring any of the critical elements.</p>
+Don't worry about compromising the QR code's scannability, as our QR code generator will warn you if the logo is obscuring any of the critical elements.</p>

 <p>ScanMeFindMe <a href="#static:url">QR generator</a> not only allows you to place the logo in the middle of QR code, you can also make it look more accurate by removing or adding some blocks of the QR code matrix.
-Depending on the style of your QR code, shape and style of logo you can choose different types of rendering blocks in the center of QR code.</p>
+Depending on the style of your QR code, you can pick the shape and style of your logo and choose different types of rendering blocks in the center of the QR code.</p>

 <p class="imageholder">
     <img src="https://media.scanmefindme.com/blog/about_logos/files/img 4 - center of qr.png" alt="Example of logo placement on QR code - ScanMeFindMe">